 On March 18, 2020, to facilitate the production of hand sanitizer, TTB temporarily relieved distilled spirits permittees of certain requirements related to the use of alcohol for this nonbeverage purpose (see TTB G 2020-1 "Production of Hand Sanitizer to Address the COVID-19 Pandemic").
 TTB exempted permittees from obtaining formula approval from TTB before producing hand sanitizer if using a formula consistent with World Health Organization (WHO) guidance.
 Ethanol is one of the approved reagents in the WHO guidance.
 TTB's March 18 authorization referred to both denatured and undenatured ethanol.
-However, on March 23, 2020, the FDA issued guidance which specifies the use of denaturants when compounding ethanol-based hand sanitizers.
-See Temporary Policy for Preparation of Certain Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19).
+However, on March 23, 2020, the FDA issued guidance which specifies the use of denaturants when compounding ethanol-based hand sanitizer Products During the Public Health Emergency (COVID-19).
 TTB is therefore providing this guidance to (1) supersede its prior guidance with regard to the authorized formula to be consistent with FDA guidance; (2) exempt distilled spirits plants (DSPs) from the requirements to request approval from TTB to receive denatured or undenatured distilled spirits in bond from another DSP and to obtain additional bond coverage, through June 30, 2020; (3) provide guidance and certain exemptions from requirements for state and local governments wishing to obtain tax-free alcohol, and (4) offer hospitals, blood banks, sanitariums, certain pathological laboratories, non-profit clinics, and qualifying educational institutions the same streamlined application process.